 This has a nice red background with a 1″ grid, imperial rulers, and is big enough to cover the entire model.

-EM provides a few basic tools along with the issues.
+Along the way, a few basic tools are provided along with the parts.
 For example, Issue 2 should include a small toolkit.
 I found that these tools are not that great, so instead I used this precision screwdriver/tool set by ORIA:

 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

-If this model is anything like my Eaglemoss 1:8 scale Back to the Future Delorean build, it is assembled using hundreds of tiny screws.
-The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. The second letter is the type of material the screw is used on: P = plastic and M = metal.
+Like my Eaglemoss/Fanhome 1:8 scale Back to the Future Delorean build, this model is assembled using hundreds of tiny screws.
+The screws are marked with designations like AP, BP, AM, CM, etc. The second letter is the type of material the screw is used on: P = plastic and M = metal.
 As there will so many screws, keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.
+And, since spare screws are included in every issue, you will need someplace to store them all.

 I bought a cheap 36-slot organizer from Amazon but any similar product would work fine.
 I taped the small designation labels included with the screw bags into each compartment to keep everything tidy.